 Part of transitioning to adulthood includes taking steps to make sure you can live as independently as possible.
 Part of being independent includes being able to get to where you need to go.
-Driving oneself may be an option for some adults with Autism Spectrum Disorder (ASD); other adults with ASD use paratransit, which is available to people with disabilities who are functionally unable to use regular fixed-route transportation.
-However, many individuals with ASD rely on public transportation, like subways, buses, and trains, to get from place to place.
+Driving oneself may be an option for some autistic adults; others use paratransit, which is available to people with disabilities who are functionally unable to use regular fixed-route transportation.
+However, many autistic individuals rely on public transportation, like subways, buses, and trains, to get from place to place.

 Navigating public transportation can seem daunting at first.
 How do you figure out the schedules?
 What happens if things don’t go as planned?
 Travel training (also called travel instruction) can help you learn to use public transportation and know what to do when surprises happen.

 The Individuals with Disabilities Education Act (IDEA) and its regulations include travel training in the definition of special education.
 Travel training is instruction that enables students with disabilities to develop an awareness of the environment in which they live and to learn the skills necessary to move effectively and safely from place to place within that environment.
 Travel training is often included in the transition plan included in a student’s Individualized Education Program (IEP) as it is a necessary component for preparing a student for employment and independent living in the community.